slotThe/change-env/README.md

 ```

 ## Configuration

+Note that, in the sequel, "environment" shall usually refer to LaTeX
+environments, macros, as well as inline and display maths mode—not just
+to LaTeX environments themselves.

 The entry point is the `latex-change-env` function, which—when invoked
 from inside an environments—pops up a list of possible actions, as